bkuhn/talks/LibrePlanet-2014/copyleft-future.markdown

       + Their employers don't know they need it.
       + and these employers let you upstream a bit, after all.

-                              As the Web grows up

-     * They'll reinvent the wheel more.

-     * Like all of us old Unix hackers did.

-     * Once you do that enough, you pine for copyleft.

-     * Cooption will hopefully stop working.

-     * But that may take a generation.

 # As the Web grows up

 + They'll reinvent the wheel more.